tochsner/Pipeline/README.md

 # here, we have to apply from PipelineStep since we discard all odd elements
 class FilterEven(PipelineStep):
-    def get_next(self, previous: Generator, **arguments) -> Generator: inputs = next(previous)     # previous is a generator yielding a list from every incoming input per input stream
+    def get_next(self, previous: Generator, **arguments) -> Generator:
+        # previous is a generator yielding a list from every incoming input per input stream
+        inputs = next(previous)

+        # we only yield if all inputs are even
         while not all([i % 2 for i in inputs]):
             inputs = next(previous)